howeyc/ledger/ledger/book/src/01_02_FileFormat.md

 You may be wondering how we track stocks, currencies, commodities, etc.
 All of those are reporting considerations, transactions are all that's contained in a ledger file.
-Simplicity of file formats for possible use with other tools is a guiding principle of ledger.
+Simplicity of the file format is a guiding principle of ledger.

 Reporting functions available in ledger are very powerful, and will be introduced in later chapters.